 • Description: Number of messages fetched at once from mailbox.
 Must be correlated with transaction timeout.
-Default set to: 20 mailbox.polling.threads.mail.log.enabled
+The default value is 20 mailbox.default.task.timeout.seconds mailbox.default.task.transaction.timeout.seconds mailbox.polling.threads.mail.log.enabled

-• Description: After this time (of inactivity) the service thread is considered as damaged and automatically restarted.
-Default: 120 seconds mailbox.polling.threads.number
+• Description: After this time (of inactivity) the service thread is considered damaged and automatically restarted.
+The default value is 120 seconds.

-• Description: Default transaction timeout for email fetching transactions.
+• Description: Default transaction timeout (in seconds) for email fetching transactions.
 Should be correlated with number of messages fetched at once.
-Default: 60 seconds mailTemplateAboveQuotedText